 “Then why not take calls now?
 What if she calls in the next few minutes when she finds out you’re not at the party?”

 “A couple reasons.
 I need to think about what she said.
 And I’m pissed at her… please excuse my language… I’m really, really angry with her.”

 “Because she whispered it to me at her party, while we were all sitting together eating and talking.
 Why would she pick that time, when I couldn’t ask her why she said it and why she would think that it’s true?
 She should have waited until we were alone, or she could have called me tonight instead.”

 “I agree with you Curt.
 I can see why you’re so upset.
-That’s the third thing you need to ask her, why she decided to tell you at a time when you didn’t want to talk to her about it.”
+That’s the third thing you need to ask her, why she decided to tell you at a time when she didn’t want to talk to you about it.”

 “Yeah.
 Another thing is that I don’t want to talk to her until I can calm down so I can talk to her without yelling at her.”